blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Sources for Deception.md

 - Kitman
 	- As a form of Taqiyya combined with Jihaad
+	- Saheeh Muslim 2605a
+		- Humaid b.
+'Abd al-Rahman b.
+'Auf reported that his mother Umm Kulthum daughter of 'Uqba b.
+Abu Mu'ait, and she was one amongst the first emigrants who pledged allegiance to Allah's Apostle (ﷺ), as saying that she heard Allah's Messenger (ﷺ) as saying:

+		  A liar is not one who tries to bring reconciliation amongst people and speaks good (in order to avert dispute), or he conveys good.
+Ibn Shihab said he did not hear that exemption was granted in anything what the people speak as lie but in **three cases: in war, for bringing reconciliation amongst persons and the narration of the words of the husband to his wife, and the narration of the words of a wife to her husband.**
 - Tawriyya
 	- As a form of Taqiyya combined with Jihaad
 - Muruna